-- and lit up on the instrument panel alongside messages "CHECK ABS", "CHECK BRAKING SYSTEM" and "CHECK ESC": ABS, ESC and emergency brake assist are deactivated.
-Braking is always enabled; - and STOP lit up on the instrument panel alongside the message "BRAKING SYSTEM FAULT": this indicates a fault in the braking system.
+and it up on the instrument panel alongside messages "CHECK ABS", "CHECK BRAKING SYSTEM" and "CHECK ESC": ABS, ESC and emergency brake assist are deactivated.
+Braking is always enabled;

+(49), (1), (2), (2) and (5) it up on the instrument panel alongside the message "BRAKING SYSTEM FAULT": this indicates a fault in the braking system.